 - increasing the total energy production capabilities of your body (your maximum energy production capability)

-- increasing to duration of energy production (how long can you consistently produce energy )
+- increasing the duration of energy production (how long can you consistently produce energy )

-- increasing how fast that energy produced (how rapidly can you product energy)
+- increasing how fast that energy is produced (how rapidly can you produce energy)

 Energy Utilization Adaptations